beringresearch/ABC/quickpeak/README.md

 -   Individual Conditional Expectation (ICE) - [R](https://github.com/kapelner/ICEbox) code.

 **quickpeak** does not attempt to replace any of these algorithms.
-In fact, the package offers only a very rough estimate of Partial Dependency Plots and is not suitable of rigurous analysis.
-The main focus of the package is on computational speed.
+In fact, the package offers only a very rough estimate of Partial Dependency Plots and is not suitable for rigurous analysis.
+The main focus of the package is on computational speed in large datasets.

 Approach
 ========